JoySarkarBD/express-prisma-ts-app-boilerplate/readme.md

   const { id } = req.params;
   // Call the service method to get the blog by ID and get the result const result = await blogServices.getBlogById(id);
-  // Send a success response with the retrieved resource data ServerResponse(res, true, 200, 'Blog retrieved successfully', result);
+  // Send a success response with the retrieved blog data ServerResponse(res, true, 200, 'Blog retrieved successfully', result);
 });